apietrelli/myVCF/docs/setup.rst

    :alt: Upload page picture
    :align: center

-   New project upload page example. :code:`mini_VEP.vcf` is the mutation file to upload into :code:`test` project using :code:`ENSEMBL75` as transcript reference.
+   New project upload page example. :code:`mini_VEP.vcf` is the mutation file to upload into :code:`test` project using :code:`ENSEMBL75` as the transcript reference.

 ..
-Note:: If you don't find your VCF in the dropdown menu, please verify that you have copied the file into :code:`myVCF/data/VCFs` directory and restart the application
+Note:: If you don't find your VCF in the dropdown menu, please verify that you have copied the file into the directory :code:`myVCF/data/VCFs` and restart the application

 5. Click on submit button for saving the project